YuhanLiin/micropb/README.md

 - Unknown fields and extensions can only be captured with a custom handler
 - Reflection is not supported
 - Does not perform cycle detection, so users need to break cyclic references themselves by boxing the field or using a custom handler
-- `string`, `bytes`, repeated, and `map` fields require some basic configuration to work, as explained later
+- `string`, `bytes`, repeated, and `map` fields require some basic user configuration, as [explained later](#repeated-map-string-and-bytes-fields)

 ## Overview

 The `micropb` project consists of two crates:

-- `micropb-gen`: Code generation tool that generates a Rust module from a set of Protobuf files.
+- **`micropb-gen`**: Code generation tool that generates a Rust module from a set of `.proto` files.
 Include this as a build dependency.

-- `micropb`: Encoding and decoding routines for the Protobuf format.
+- **`micropb`**: Encoding and decoding routines for the Protobuf wire data.
 The generated module will assume it's been imported as a regular dependency.

 ### Getting Started